birkenbach-oremus-lab/website/_posts/2025-04-01-aquarium-day.markdown

     </figure>
 </div>

-But it was also a way to take care of ourselves in uncertain times.
+But it was also a way to care for ourselves in uncertain times.
 We sympathized with a sloth named Piper who fell asleep in the middle of eating.
 We pet jellyfish.
 We drank apple juice and ate chicken fingers.
 We gazed into the blue-green, gold-rimmed eyes of a black grouper.
 We marveled at the size of sharks and the miniature might of the mantis shrimp.

 <div style="text-align: center; display: flex; justify-content: center; align-items: center;">
     <figure style="margin: 0 2px;">